yahoo/proxy-verifier/README.md

 generate. `server-response` nodes are used by the Proxy Verifier server to indicate what HTTP responses it should generate.
-Proxy traffic verification behavior is described in the `proxy-request` and `proxy-response` nodes which will be covered in the following section.
+Proxy traffic verification behavior is described in the `proxy-request` and `proxy-response` nodes which will be covered in [Traffic Verification Specification](#traffic-verification-specification).
 For HTTP/1, these transactions are run in sequence for each session; for HTTP/2, the transactions are run in parallel.

 For HTTP/1 requests, `client-request` has a map as a value which contains each of the following key/value YAML nodes: